sergei-mironov/litrepl/docs/installation.md

    [script page](https://www.vim.org/scripts/script.php?script_id=6117) and unpack it into your `~/.vim` folder with  `tar -xf vim-litrepl-*.tar.gz  -C ~/.vim`
 3. Optionally, install the `socat` tool using your system package manager.
+4. Optionally, for the development dependencies, check the `sh/install_deps_ubuntu.sh` in the source code repository.

 ### Installing latest versions from Git using Pip and Vim-Plug